qompassai/KO/README.md

 ### Background
 The catastrophic Crowdstrike patch failure of July 19, 2024, exposed critical vulnerabilities in global healthcare systems, stemming from a memory safety issue in C++ code.
 This null pointer error, a common pitfall in languages without automatic memory management, led to system-wide failures in Microsoft-based environments while Linux/GNU and Apple systems remained unaffected.
 This event underscores the urgent need for robust, quantum-resistant cryptographic solutions in healthcare IT infrastructure.
 ### Methods
-We developed a protocol for building and benchmarking NIST-endorsed classical and post-quantum encryption algorithms on-premesis, using consumer grade Linux computers to prioritize viability for underserved regions & underfunded institutions.
+We developed a protocol for building and benchmarking National Institute of Standards and Technology (NIST)-endorsed classical and post-quantum encryption algorithms on-premesis, using consumer grade Linux computers to prioritize viability for underserved regions & underfunded institutions.
 We compiled OpenSSL with Open Quantum Safe (OQS) C library to enable post-quantum encryption development that allowed the same level of access as Crowdstrike's faulty driver code while allowing for bindings with numerous memory safe programming languages.
-Our focus on post-quantum Key Encapsulation Mechanism (KEM) encryption reflects the ubiqutious protection that these protocols provides to securing communication and knwoledge-work as well as the relative ease of hybridization with classical encryption protocols like Elliptical Curve Diffie-Hellman (ECDH).
-Following on-device compilation and installation of the encryption binaries, we executed an evaluation script with OpenSSL's native for twenty-four NIST-endorsed KEM protocols consisting of classical, quantum, and hybrid implementations [Table 1].
-We additionally used OpenSSL's native genkey capability to produce example public and private keys cryptographic keys.
-All relevant code was consolidated and made available on Github under the Affero General Public License (AGPL) to maintain the free availability of these encryption tools.
+Our focus on post-quantum Key Encapsulation Mechanism (KEM) encryption reflects the ubiqutious protection that these protocols provide to secure communication and knowledge-work as well as the relative ease of hybridization with classical encryption protocols like Elliptical Curve Diffie-Hellman (ECDH).
+Following on-device compilation and installation of the encryption binaries, we built and executed an evaluation script with OpenSSL's native toolkit for twenty-four NIST-endorsed KEM protocols consisting of classical, quantum, and hybrid KEM implementations.
+We evaluated the KEMs on the number and rate of key generations (keygen), key encapsulation (encap) rate, and key decapsulations (decap) and rated their NIST post-quantum security level according to NIST advanced encryption standard (AES) exaustic key search levels.
 ### Results
+ We successfully benchmarked all 24 KEM protocols, producing an example public/private key pair following the evaluation.
+The 24 KEM protocols are evenly split across NIST security levels 1, 3, and 5, with 8 protocols at each.We made all relevant code, regulatory information, and the example cryptographic key pairs available on the Qompass AI Github page.
+We released them under the GNU Affero General Public License (AGPL) to maintain the free availability of these encryption tools to benefit communities.

 # Kyber Odyssey Cryptographic Security Benchmark

 | Algorithm | Type | NIST Security Level | Keygen (ms) | Encaps (ms) | Decaps (ms) | Keygens/s | Encaps/s | Decaps/s | Industry/Healthcare Usage |